 Dr. Mitchell Katz has helped keep thousands of people out of hospitals and prisons — by writing them a prescription for housing.
-Throughout his interview with CBC he shared many important facts supporting his reasoning.
-He told CBC that he had started as a public health doctor that worked in a hospital who took care of a lot of homeless people.
-After a while he realized just how much money was going into homeless care when in reality all they truly needed was a sheltered place to stay.
+Throughout his interview with CBC, he shared many important facts supporting his reasoning.
+He told CBC that he had started as a public health doctor that worked in a hospital that took care of a lot of homeless people.
+After a while, he realized just how much money was going into homeless care when in reality all they truly needed was a sheltered place to stay.

 Dr. Mitchel Katz was able to accomplish 4000 housing units by taking this hospital budget and putting it into a housing program.

 As he brings this issue to Toronto, he does touch on the fact that our housing rate is at a bare minimum of 1%.
 He mentions there are ways to get around it such as modern building techniques, like modular units made from shipping containers providing a shorter build time and stackable units.
 “We can easily build 200 square foot micro units which can include a living room, kitchen, and bathroom – a space of which could provide shelter and a refund of their dignity.”

 With an average homeless person getting $50,000 worth of care, instead, we can house 50 homeless people and avoid the cycle of sicknesses and diseases caused by living in the streets.